Flaque/quirk/CONTRIBUTING.md

 yarn ship
 ```

 That version gets shipped to beta testers but might not actually be the version released to the store.
+If you're interested in giving expert advice to Quirk or would like to use it for your patients, I'd love to talk to you.